vamsi-bhavani/vb-aws-course/3. AWS EBS/README.md

   - Lower-cost option for data that doesn’t require frequent access.

 - **Performance:**
-  - Provides up to 250 MiB/s throughput.
+  - Provides up to 12 MiB/s per TiB throughput.
   - Suitable for scenarios where storage cost is the primary consideration.

 - **Use Cases:**